IvanBodnarash/pokemon-search-ts/README.md

 **Ivan Bodnarash**

 ## Project Overview
-This project is a simple Pokemon search app built using Next.js.
+This project is a simple Pokemon search app built using Next.js and Typescript.
 The app allows users to search for Pokemon, filter by type, and sort the list of Pokemon.
 Additionally it includes a "not found" page for invalid searches and loading states for data fetching.

 ## Setup Instructions